-Title: Investigate animal response to FMDV infection to identify diagnostic targets
+Title: Stage specific response: Investigate animal response to FMDV infection to identify diagnostic targets

 What are we trying to achieve and why?
 What is the problem we are trying to solve?

 To identify the mechanisms operating in immune animals, establishing the role and timing of antibodies and cell mediate immune responses to FMDV infection.